fbpx

 1, As saving rates fall, cash might become less attractive

-After peaking in late 2024, savings rates have been gradually falling for several months, and this latest base rate cut to 4% could accelerate the trend.
+After peaking in late 2024, savings rates have been gradually falling for several months.
+With the Bank Rate now at 3.75%, this trend may continue.

 Banks and building societies have been reducing the interest they pay on easy-access and fixed-rate savings accounts.
-Combined with inflation, still running above 3.5%, it will be harder to grow your money in real terms.
+With inflation currently around 3%, it may become harder for cash savings to grow in real terms once inflation is taken into account.

-Using tax-efficient wrappers such as a Cash ISA could help you shield your interest from Income Tax.
+Using tax-efficient wrappers such as a Cash ISA could help protect interest from Income Tax.

 For long-term goals, it may also be worth considering whether part of your cash savings could work harder in investments.
 Stocks and Shares ISAs, for example, offer tax-free growth and income potential, although investment values can fluctuate and you may get back less than you invest.